annabarclay02/MADB/README.md

 All images have been taken from copyright free websites, such as Unsplash, Pexels and Flaticon.
 ### Videos
 Embed code was used from [YouTube](https://www.youtube.com) to embed some videos into the site.
+### Code
+Some of the code was created with aid of [W3 Schools](https://www.w3schools.com) HTML and CSS tutorials, especially for the navigation bar, footer, dropdown menu, and contact form.

 #### References to sites and images used in the website:
 - Kimberly Farmer (2017) Shallow focus photography of books, Unsplash.
 Available at: [Unsplash](https://unsplash.com/photos/shallow-focus-photography-of-books-lUaaKCUANVI).
 (Accessed: 2 April 2024).